Moonsong-Labs/xcm-tools/README.md

 `yarn register-asset -w ws://127.0.0.1:34102  --asset  '{ "parents": 1, "interior": "Here" }' -u 1 --name "Parent" --sym "DOT" -d 12 --ed 1 --sufficient true --account-priv-key "0x8075991ce870b93a8870eca0c0f91913d12f47948ca0fd25b49c6fa7cdbeee8b" -h true -s council-external -c 2`

 ## xcm-initializer script
+Scipt that allows to initialize xcm in a moonbeam runtime.
+It particularly does:

+- Sets the default xcm version to be used if we dont know the version supported by the other end
+- Sets the revert code in the xtokens precomipe
+- Sets the revert code in the xcm-transactor precompile

 The script accepts these inputs fields:
 - `--ws-provider or -w`, which specifies the websocket provider to which we will be issuing our requests
 - `--default-xcm-version or -d`, optional, provides the new default xcm version we want to set